 - “What if I don’t want to provide guest WiFi at all?”
 But if you take this position, consider how you feel when you show up somewhere and the guest WiFi is awful or non-existent.
 Do you get any kind of warm and fuzzy for the folks you’re visiting?
 Sure there are certainly security concerns and physical spaces where you cannot allow access to the internet that is not strictly controlled.
 But guests to a facility like that are more than likely to understand those kinds of constraints.

 The bottom line here is that guest WiFi is one of those areas where the security professional should be sure they are not over-securing the environment.
-And, on a related note, if you haven’t changed the default password on your wireless access point at your house, now’s the time.
+And, on a related note, if you haven’t changed the default password on the admin account for your wireless access point at your house, now’s the time.
 Get going.